vechain-energy/poc-payment-splitter/README.md

 ## Goal

-Goal of the project is a multi artist collaboration project that shares the revenus of token sales:
+Goal of the project is a multi artist collaboration project that shares the revenues of token sales:

 1. 70% for Artists
 1. 20% into a Pool, claimable by Artists